deanna-stover/coursesCNU/2020/idst270fall2020.md

 Assignment | Due Date | Percentage
 ------------ | ------------- | -------------
-Twitter Posts | Weekly | 15%
+Twitter Posts | Fridays | 15%
-Media Essay | 9/6 | 10%
+Media Essay | 9/18 | 10%
-Juxta Edition <br /> * Transcriptions <br /> * Essay | <br /> Week 5 <br /> 9/27 | <br /> 10% <br /> 10%
+Juxta Edition <br /> * Transcriptions <br /> * Essay | <br /> Week 5 <br /> 10/9 | <br /> 10% <br /> 10%
-Twine Game/Research Paper <br /> * Proposal <br /> * Annotated Bib <br /> * Final Game and Paper | <br /> Week 8 <br /> 10/18 <br /> 11/20 | <br /> 5% <br /> 10% <br /> 25%
+Twine Game/Research Paper <br /> * Proposal <br /> * Annotated Bib <br /> * Final Game and Paper | <br /> Week 8 <br /> 10/30 <br /> 12/11 | <br /> 5% <br /> 10% <br /> 30%
-Final Reflection | 11/30 | 15%
+Final Reflection | TBD | 10%

 ## [Twitter Posts](https://deanna-stover.github.io/coursesCNU/2020/idst270fall2020/twitter)

-You will be responsible for tweeting twice per week on an *academic* Twitter account and submitting those tweets to me weekly.
+You will be responsible for tweeting twice per week and submitting those tweets to me weekly.

 ## [Close, Hyper, Machine Media Essay](https://deanna-stover.github.io/coursesCNU/2020/idst270fall2020/media-essay)

-A 1000-1500 word media essay based on Katherine Hayles's article, "How We Read: Close, Hyper, Machine" and "The Yellow Wall-Paper."
-This essay combines close reading and reflection and will introduce you to Wakelet.
+You will develop a media essay based on Katherine Hayles's article, "How We Read: Close, Hyper, Machine" and "The Yellow Wall-Paper."

 ## [Juxta Edition](https://deanna-stover.github.io/coursesCNU/2020/idst270fall2020/juxta)

-You will be responsible for transcribing the manuscript version of Charlotte Perkins Stetson's (as she was then known) "The Yellow Wall-Paper" and writing a 750-1000 word close reading/reflection.
+You will be responsible for transcribing the manuscript version of Charlotte Perkins Stetson's (as she was then known) "The Yellow Wall-Paper" and writing a short essay.

 ## [Twine Assignment](https://deanna-stover.github.io/coursesCNU/2020/idst270fall2020/twine)

-You will create a Twine Game and write a 1000-1500 word research paper after I approve your proposal and annotated bibliography.
+You will create a Twine Game and write a research paper after I approve your proposal and annotated bibliography.

 ## [Final Reflection](https://deanna-stover.github.io/coursesCNU/2020/idst270fall2020/final-reflection)

-Drawing on the entire semester, you will create a media essay using Wakelet that incorporates tweets, readings, and links from class along with your own reflections on Digital Humanities, your own work throughout the semester, and the course as a whole.
+Drawing on the entire semester, you will create a media essay that incorporates tweets, readings, and links from class along with your reflections on your own work throughout the semester, the course as a whole, and the Digital Humanities more broadly.

 _____